Evovest/EvoTrees.jl/README.md

 ### DataFrames input

 When using a DataFrames as input, features with elements types `Real` (incl. `Bool`) and `Categorical` are automatically recognized as input features.
-Alternatively, `fnames` kwarg can be used.
+Alternatively, `fnames` kwarg can be used to specify the variables to be used as features.

-`Categorical` features are treated accordingly by the algorithm.
-Ordered variables will be treated as numerical features, using `≤` split rule, while unordered variables are using `==`.
-Support is currently limited to a maximum of 255 levels. `Bool` variables are treated as unordered, 2-levels cat variables.
+`Categorical` features are treated accordingly by the algorithm: ordered variables are treated as numerical features, using `≤` split rule, while unordered variables are using `==`.
+Support is currently limited to a maximum of 255 levels. `Bool` variables are treated as unordered, 2-levels categorical variables.

 ```julia
 dtrain = DataFrame(x_train, :auto)